anoduck/mod-popup/README.md

 Usage is fairly straight forward, You will need to add a reference for the partial to a local copy of the `/layouts/_default/baseof.html` file.
-This is a 'necessary evil', as regardless of it being common practice, it does mean the site owner will have to pay attention to when and if this page changes up stream.
-A local copy can be downloaded from
+This is a 'necessary evil', as regardless of it being common practice, it does mean the site owner will have to pay attention to when and if this page changes upstream.
+A local copy can be downloaded from [Here](https://github.com/gethinode/hinode/blob/main/exampleSite/layouts/_default/baseof.html).
-[Here](https://github.com/gethinode/hinode/blob/main/exampleSite/layouts/_default/baseof.html).
 There reference will need to be added at the bottom of the body right before any reference to javascript sources are mentioned.
 The remaining arguments for the module will need to be set inside the site parameter configuration file `params.toml`.